sarphiv/dtu-02476-ml-ops/reports/README.md

 >
 > Answer:

---- question 14 fill here ---
 ![1.
 Loss and accuracy graphs for training and validation in W&B](figures/wb_experiment_loss.png)
 ![2.
 Table displaying the hyperparameters used for the experiment.](figures/wb_experiment_config.png)
 ![3.
 Sweep over batch size and learning rate](figures/wb_sweep.png)

 The first two figures display information about a single experiment and the third are produced by a sweep.
 Figure 1 shows the loss and accuracy graphs for both training and validation for an experiment inside our sweep.
-It is important to track for both training and validation to ensure that the model does not overfit.
+It is important to track for both training and validation to ensure that the model does not overfit and to monitor model performance.
 We have tracked both accuracy and loss, since accuracy gives a good overview, while loss is used when determining model performance.
 The table in figure 2 displays a proportion of the config file, that has been logged.
 The last figure displays a sweep where we have used Bayesian hyperparameter optimization of learning rate and batch size.
 The objective of the optimization is to minimize the validation loss.
 The figure shows that the validation loss is low, when the batch size is around 130 and the learning rate is close to 0.0001.

 ### Question 15